DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 Çelikaslan describes the archival work that took place after the dissipation of the protest.
-She argues that affective bonds and attachment to the material and events were the primary resources for sustaining the Bak.ma archive and shaping the Gezi’s afterlife.
+She argues that affective bonds and attachment to the material and events were the primary resources for sustaining the Bak.ma archive and shaping Gezi’s afterlife.
 The archive gradually also included material from other movements, from before and after 2013, becoming a point of reference for activism in Turkey and beyond.